 - Leather bumper bar

 - Extra-large 30-lb weight capacity storage basket beneath the seat

 - Color-coordinated luxury ventilated detachable bassinet that keeps baby cool.

 What we like:

-- Easy to push and maneuver
+- Smooth push and maneuverability.

 The Vista can carry a toddler up to 50 pounds in weight, which is a little more generous than the new G5.
 Like the G5, the Vista comes with an adjustable leg rest and a bumper bar.

 The Vista’s canopy is very popular with parents, although it doesn’t extend quite as far as the G5’s.
 The G5’s canopy has three extendable panels, whereas the Vista has only two.
 That said, the Vista does have a long, pop-out sun visor that’s made using SPF 50+ material, and it does cover the passenger’s face and torso when fully extended.

 Another handy feature is that you can alter the height of the Vista’s canopy as your child grows.

 Unlike the G5, the Vista’s canopy boasts a neat peek-a-boo window and a silent magnetic closure for silent sneak peeks at your napping nugget.
 Also, the window is made from mesh, so you know you’ll get excellent airflow and ventilation on the most humid of summer days.